Dubai airport chief says passengers top pre-pandemic level

 The 46 million passengers who traveled through DXB in the first nine months of this year represent 72% of the airport’s pre-pandemic levels.
 Griffiths says they expect to reach pre-pandemic levels annually by 2023.

 The largest share of traffic to Dubai came from India, with 6.8 million travelers, followed by Saudi Arabia, with 3.4 million travelers this year.
-A key growth market for travel to and from Dubai is Pakistan and the U.S.
+A key growth market for travel to and from Dubai is Pakistan and the United States.

-The UAE is home to more than 100,000 British citizens.
+The United Arab Emirates is home to more than 100,000 British citizens.
 Dubai’s main airport logged 3.2 million passengers from the U.K. up to September this year, making it the third largest share of traffic numbers.

 Around 60% of Dubai’s airport traveler figures this year represent arrivals, with the rest transiting through.

-The first World Cup in the Middle East, currently taking place in Qatar, says Griffiths, is expected to add 494,000 passengers to Al Maktoum International Airport (DWC) during the fourth quarter of the year.
+The first World Cup in the Middle East, currently taking place in Qatar, says Griffiths, is expected to add 494,000 passengers to Al Maktoum International Airport, or DWC, during the fourth quarter of the year.
 Currently, 120 daily flights are operational from DWC for FIFA fans to shuttle between matches in Doha and Dubai.

 Qatar Airways has 60 daily flights to shuttle soccer fans to the tournament, while the other 60 are operated by low-cost carrier FlyDubai, he said.